-PPAF's financial position is powerful with Rs.
+PPAF's financial position is very strong with Rs.
 32,285m total assets.
-In 2013, PPAF formally launched Prime Minister's Interest-Free Loan Scheme for three years; this program may increase operational self-sufficiency and decrease financial expenses, operating expenses, and total expenditure of PPAF.
-PPAF's Third Project funds worth \$250m have been misused by PPAF for personal benefits and brought financial losses to the organization.
-Whereas, in 2014, the administrative costs of PPAF increased by Rs.591m, adversely affecting the organization.
+In 2013, PPAF formally launched Prime Minister's Interest Free Loan Scheme for three years; this program may tend to increase operational self-sufficiency and decrease financial expense, operating expense and total expense of PPAF.
+In addition, PPAF's Third Project funds worth \$250m have been misused by PPAF for personal benefits and brought financial losses to the organization.
+Whereas, in 2014 administrative costs of PPAF increased by Rs.591m adversely affecting the organization.
 Despite low but positive ROA and ROE, PPAF has a high level of outreach.
-Many beneficiaries showed that PPAF is positively contributing to poverty alleviation in a country, and it has a significant impact on poverty alleviation.
-OSS, FER, OER, and TER have a fluctuating trend for over ten years.
-Hence it is recommended to develop a wholesale market in a country where international donors and government must inject new funds to PPAF for a positive and significant impact on poverty alleviation.
+A large number of beneficiaries showed that PPAF is positively contributing towards poverty alleviation.
+OSS, FER, OER and TER have a fluctuating trend over ten years.

+Hence it is recommended to develop wholesale market in a country where international donors and government must take steps in injecting new funds to PPAF for positive and significant impact on poverty alleviation.